India child rape, murder case: 3 men get life sentences | DW | 10.06.2019

 Six men have been convicted of involvement in the rape and murder of an 8-year-old Muslim girl.
 The case has sparked racial tensions between Muslim nomads and local Hindus.

 The prosecution had sought the death penalty.
 Three others, including two policemen, were convicted of the lesser crimes of destroying evidence.
-The received five-year sentences.
+They received five-year sentences.

 A seventh man was acquitted for lack of evidence, while an eighth person, who was underage, is being tried separately.